mecid/mecid.github.io/_posts/2019-07-24-alerts-actionsheets-modals-and-popovers-in-swiftui.md

 }
 ```

 In the example above, I use *@State Property Wrapper*, as soon as this property changes *SwiftUI* rebuilds view with the new value.
 To learn more about *Property Wrappers* available in *SwiftUI*, take a look at ["Understanding Property Wrappers in SwiftUI" post](/2019/06/12/understanding-property-wrappers-in-swiftui/).
-I create a modal by using the provided init method and passing there the view which represents the modal and closure which *SwiftUI* runs after dismiss.
+I create a modal by using the provided init method and pass there the view which represents the modal and closure which *SwiftUI* runs after dismiss.
 Another way of presenting *Modals* is *PresentationLink* component.
-We covered it in the previous [post for more information please check it](/2019/07/17/navigation-in-swiftui/).
+We covered it in the previous [post, for more information please check it](/2019/07/17/navigation-in-swiftui/).

 #### Popovers
 Using Popovers in *SwiftUI* very similar to *Alers* and *ActionSheets*, the only difference here is the usage of *popover* modifier instead of the *presentation*.
 Popover modifier also has two overloads for *Boolean* and *Optional Identifiable* bindings.
-Another additional parameter in popover modifier is *arrowEdge*, by *Edge* value you can draw an arrow in a specified direction.
+Another additional parameter in popover modifier is *arrowEdge*, by providing *Edge* value you can draw an arrow in a specified direction.
 Here is the example of *Popover* modifier usage.

 ```swift
 struct MasterView: View {